- Ways to pay

-- By completing this form you are certifying that you can afford to pay the amount you have suggested.
+- By completing this form you are certifying that you can afford to pay the amount you've suggested.

-- The capitalised amount is the unpaid interest that has accrued during the term of the payment holiday
+- The capitalised amount is the unpaid interest that has accrued during the term of the payment deferral.

 - You acknowledge that interest will continue to be charged on the capitalised amount until it is repaid in full.